yjp20/prism/docs/guides/02-request-validation.md

 Based on the API description document, Prism can take educated guesses at all sorts of validation rules for the request body, headers, query parameters, using keywords like `type`, `format`, `maxLength`, etc.

 It can also fail with `401` if security information is missing, and do a bunch of other things the API description document says the real API will do.
-If the folks implementing the real API do it differently to their shared documents... well you should maybe have words with them.

 ## Parameter Validation

 Requests which expect a request body, query parameter, or a path parameter, will be validated.

-For example, let's make a POST with a JSON body which is missing the required `name` parameter.
-We'll be using the [petstore openapi 2 version][petstore-oas2].
+For example, make a POST with a JSON body that is missing the required `name` parameter.

 ```bash
 curl -X POST -s -D "/dev/stderr" -H "content-type: application/json" -d '{"tag":"Stowford"}' http://127.0.0.1:4010/pets